AVVI94/Breakpoints.Avalonia/README.md

 ### Using the Breakpoint markup extension

 You can also use the markup extension with predefined breakpoint names (not values, just names).
 This extension usage is similar to the official OnPlatform extension.
+Names of the breakpoints in the BreakpointList must match properties of the Breakpoint markup extension class (Default property is excluded).

 ```XML
  <StackPanel Orientation="{Breakpoint Vertical, M=Horizontal}">